Vice (2018 soundtrack)

 Vice (Original Motion Picture Score) is the score album composed by Nicholas Britell to the 2018 American biographical political satire black comedy-drama film Vice, directed, written, and co-produced by Adam McKay.
-Based on the life of former U.S. Vice President Dick Cheney, the film stars Christian Bale in the titular role with Amy Adams, Steve Carell, Sam Rockwell, Justin Kirk, Tyler Perry, Alison Pill, Lily Rabe, and Jesse Plemons in supporting roles.
+Based on the life of former U.S. Vice President Dick Cheney, the film stars Christian Bale in the title role with Amy Adams, Steve Carell, Sam Rockwell, Justin Kirk, Tyler Perry, Alison Pill, Lily Rabe, and Jesse Plemons in supporting roles.
 The film marked Britell's second collaboration with McKay after The Big Short (2015).
 The original score album was released in digital and physical formats on December 7, 2018 by Decca Records and a double vinyl edition released on August 30, 2019.

 Development

 The score was composed using a 90-piece orchestra ranging from solo piano to classically styled orchestral music to big-band jazz, as "The film explores the story of his life and the story of America in parallel, and the music explores different genres as it all evolves over the decades of the story."
 He felt the idea of how a "typical American-symphonic sound is" and how Cheney's journey progresses.
 In the structure of the film's music, there is also certain dissonance woven into the score, as "Cheney worked in the shadows, there is also this question of what is true and what is false that has become such a big part of our daily conversation."
 The theme cue "The Lineman" follows Cheney's journey in politics from younger age, has the shape of a "trumpet theme" suggesting the idea of the West and Americana, and consciously include notes that do not fit the theme.
 A "power motif" was also created in the score which was meant for "crazy big bands" or "hip hop tracks", but occurs in different places in the film.

-Britell had wrote a musical number, featuring Steve Carell as Donald Rumsfeld teaching Cheney on how power works around Washington D.C. and in the White House of Richard Nixon.
+Britell had written a musical number, featuring Steve Carell as Donald Rumsfeld teaching Cheney on how power works around Washington D.C. and in the White House of Richard Nixon.
 The song was sung by Alabama Shakes' frontman Brittany Howard and choreographed by Andy Blankenbuehler.
 McKay mentioned the score as "breathtaking" and "incredible", but however could not include in the film's test screenings.
 He mentioned about the number, "It was kind of when Rumsfeld is teaching Cheney about Washington D.C. and how to get ahead.
 It’s sort of like ‘neither a borrower nor a lender be,’ he’s kind of giving him that speech.
 But the speech is about, ‘Who cares about anything?
 You’ve got to just get ahead of people, making your moves.’
 I think there was a line in it, ‘The means justify the ends,’ which I always loved."
 He further had possibilities of that scene being included in the Blu-ray version of the film.